onfido/onfido-sdk-ui/MANUAL_REGRESSION.md

 ### 37. Interrupt flow if selfie fallback is deactivated and MediaRecorder is not supported

-Given user opened the link with `?liveness=true&photoCaptureFallback=false` flags
+Given user opened the link with `?faceVideo=true&photoCaptureFallback=false` flags

 1. And user is on first page of cross-device flow
 2. Open the cross device link on mobile browsers that don't support MediaRecorder (i.e. Safari on iOS13.7 or earlier):